ACanalejo/ACanalejo.github.io/_pages/research.md

 <br>

-<span style="color:#454545"> # Work in progess </span>
+# Work in progess

-## Canalejo-Molero, Álvaro.
+### Canalejo-Molero, Álvaro.
 Does parliamentary entry increase satisfaction with democracy?
 Comparative evidence from a three-fold study
 <details>

 <summary>Read more</summary>